libretro/docs/docs/tech/debugging.md

 > gdb retroarch

 !!! note "Windows users"
     If you have not compiled RetroArch yourself with debugging enabled (`make DEBUG=1`), please specify `retroarch_debug.exe` here instead of `retroarch` to use the debug version that ships with our binary package.
+In order to debug in Windows 10 when the D3D10 or D3D11 video drivers are in use, be sure that you have also [installed Microsoft's free Windows Direct3D Graphics Tools package](https://docs.microsoft.com/en-us/windows/uwp/gaming/use-the-directx-runtime-and-visual-studio-graphics-diagnostic-features).

 After gdb has started, you can then start up RetroArch with `run`.
 If RetroArch crashes, gdb should show you a prompt with a message such as: